etiennebr/rstdocs/improc.rst

                                    -tilesizey 256

 The *minsize* parameter allows to specify the threshold on the size of the regions to be merged.
-Like the application, this application will process the input images tile-wise to keep resources usage low, with the guarantee of identical results.
+Like the *LSMSSegmentation* application, this application will process the input images tile-wise to keep resources usage low, with the guarantee of identical results.
 You can set the tile size using the *tilesizex* and *tilesizey* parameters.
-However unlike the application, it does not require to write any temporary file to disk.
+However unlike the *LSMSSegmentation* application, it does not require to write any temporary file to disk.

 Step 4: Vectorization
 ~~~~~~~~~~~~~~~~~~~~~